nesteruk/meta/Project_ideas.md

 The following is a non-prioritized list of projects that might be fun to do.

+## Solving "Education 2.0"

+Schools are barely surviving with current education models.
+Devices and easy to consume information are stealing students' minds.
+Some new paradigm must be investigated in order to solve this.
+I'm 100% sure that the addictiveness of computers (phones, tablets) can be leveraged for purposes of education.

+This is solved through:

+* Gamification
+* Bots/AI (chat, voice recognition, etc.)

 ## Generative Architecture

 Software for generative (randomly generated) architectural designs based on specifications.
 A client specifies parameters for generation, e.g., number of floors, total area, min/max area per room, room functions and owners, and the software creates and optimizes architectural plans.